openzfs/openzfs-docs/docs/Getting Started/Fedora/Root on ZFS.rst

 **ZFSBootMenu**

-This tutorial is based on the GRUB bootloader.
-Due to its independent implementation of a read-only ZFS driver, GRUB only supports a subset of ZFS features on the boot pool.
-[In general, bootloader treat disks as read-only to minimize the risk of damaging on-disk data.]

 `ZFSBootMenu <https://zfsbootmenu.org>`__ is an alternative bootloader free of such limitations and has support for boot environments.
 Do not follow instructions on this page if you plan to use ZBM,